nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_per_com_record.md

 {% include custom/section.warnbanner.html %}

 ## Person Completing Record Section Content##
 The Person completing record section carries information about the person who completed the record.
-Elements should be formatted as subheadings in any HTML sent.
+PRSB Elements should be formatted as subheadings in any HTML sent.

 <table style="width:100%;max-width: 100%;">